TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 `crdate` The UNIX timestamp of the date the record was created *(creation date)*.
-This date may differ from the creation date of the Domain Object.
+This date may differ from the creation date of the domain object.

 `tstamp` The UNIX timestamp of the date the record was changed the last time.
 Most often, this relates to the timestamp the Domain